 Even if U.S. immigration authorities don't take immediate steps to deport you, they will raise questions about drug use if and when you apply for U.S. citizenship, and USCIS could deny your application or take steps to deport you at that time.

 If you're a green card holder who wants to travel outside the U.S., your medical use of marijuana could cause you problems getting back in and staying in the United States.
 This is because the U.S. Customs and Border Protection officer at the border could treat you as an "arriving alien" who must be "admissible" to the United States.

-As a green card holder, you're not always an "arriving alien" when you come back after travel, but you are an inadmissible arriving alien if have been convicted of a federal crime relating to marijuana—or even if you admit having used marijuana, no matter how legal it was in your state.
-You also have to be concerned with anything you’ve done that would give the government reason to believe you’re a marijuana “trafficker,” or dealer.
+As a green card holder, you're not always considered an "arriving alien" when returning after foreign travel, but you are an inadmissible arriving alien if you have been convicted of a federal crime relating to marijuana—or even if you admit having used marijuana, no matter how legal it was in your state.
+(Carrying a medical marijuana card in your wallet is a sure tipoff.)